GracesGames/TurnBasedShooterKit/docs/documentation.md

 __Inventory Component__

-BP_InventoryComponent is an interactable container for the the player's items and weapons.
+BP_InventoryComponent is an container for the player items and weapons.
 Defines types, amounts and max amounts and ways to increment and decrement the amounts.

 __Item Component__

-BP_ItemComponent allows the player to use items via the Pause Menu Inventory.
+BP_ItemComponent allows the player to use items via the Inventory option in the Pause Menu.

 __Vision Component__

 BP_VisionComponent defines the player's current vision (what is in front of the player).
-It uses the GetName interface call to get the name of the object without casting.
+It uses the GetName interface call to get the name of the actor without casting.

 __Player Interface__